projectitis/mac/fonts/readme.md

+# Fonts

+All fonts here are available under the OFL.
+I am not the original creator of the fonts.
+I have simply converted them to Packed BDF.

-# Packed BDF font format
+## Packed BDF font format

 Packed BDF (`packedbdf_t` or `ILI9341_t3_font_t`) is a font format based on BDF for use in c/c++ applications - most notably for the [Teensy](https://www.pjrc.com/teensy/) microprocessor development boards.

 ---